CycloneDX/guides/SBOM/en/0x51-Linking.md

 SBOM defining the individual software components powering individual services.

 ### Linking to Objects Within The Same BOM
 With BOM-Link, relationships can also be established between objects in the same BOM.
-As an example, let's establish a relationship where one component defines a threat model.
+For example, let's establish a relationship where a component defines a threat model.
 In the example below, `acme-application` defines an external reference of type `threat-model` and uses BOM-Link to reference another component in the same BOM.
-The threat model components scope is `excluded` indicating that it's omitted from inventory.
-The `acme-threatmodel` component in this example is a data component, but could easily have been a file component.
+The threat model components scope is `excluded`, indicating that it's omitted from inventory.
+The `acme-threatmodel` component in this example is a data component but could easily have been a file component.
 Using a data component allows for the inclusion of the threat model itself to be captured in the BOM.
-This approach may be ideal for audit use case or for instances where access to external systems are prohibited, such as air-gapped environments.
+This approach may be ideal for audit use cases or for instances where access to external systems is prohibited, such as air-gapped environments.

 ```json
 {